micros-g1/Utiles/FreeRTOS/masteringfreertos-highlights.md

 - holds a finite number of fixed data items
 - the length of the queue and the size of each data item are set when the queue is created
 - normally used as FIFO.
 It is also possible to wirte to the front of a queue, and to overwrite data that is already at the front of a queue
-- recommended when data size isn't too large: queue by copy (as opposed to by referenced)
+- recommended when data size isn't too large: queue by copy (as opposed to by reference)
 - Any number of tasks can write to the same queue, and any number of tasks can read from the same queue.
 In practice it is very common for a queue to have multiple writers, but much less common for a queue to have multiple readers.
 - When a task attempts to read/write from a queue, it can optionally specify a ‘block’ time.
 This is the time the task will be kept in the Blocked state to wait for data to be available from the queue/ for space to become available, should the queue already be empty/full.
 - Queues can have multiple readers/writers, so it is possible for a single queue to have more than one task blocked on it waiting for data/for space to write.
 When this is the case, only one task will be unblocked when data/space becomes available.
 The task that is unblocked will always be the highest priority task that is waiting for data/space.
 If the blocked tasks have equal priority, then the task that has been waiting for data the longest will be unblocked.